 Snowflake’s cloud innovation has played a significant role in its market visibility given the level of competition in a market that includes Teradata (NYSE:TDC), Cloudera (NYSE:CLDR), and cloud service providers such as Microsoft (NASDAQ:MSFT), Google, and Amazon (NASDAQ:AMZN).

-As you can see below, Snowflake's revenue growth has been incredible over the last two years, growing from quarterly revenue of $159.6 million in Q3 FY2021, to $557 million.
+As you can see below, Snowflake's revenue growth has been incredible over the last two years, growing from quarterly revenue of $228.9 million in Q1 FY2022, to $623.6 million.

-You can see below that Snowflake reported 7,292 customers at the end of the quarter, an increase of 484 on last quarter.
-That's in line with the customer growth we have seen over the last couple of quarters, suggesting that the company can maintain its current sales momentum.
+You can see below that at the end of the quarter Snowflake reported 373 enterprise customers paying more than $1m annually, an increase of 43 on last quarter.
+That's in line with the number of contracts wins in the last quarter and quite a bit again above what we have typically seen over the last year, confirming the company is sustaining a good pace of sales.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-Snowflake's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 165% in Q3.
-That means even if they didn't win any new customers, Snowflake would have grown its revenue 65% year on year.
-Despite the recent drop that is still an absolutely exceptional retention rate, meaning Snowflake's software is extremely successful with their customers who are rapidly expanding the use of it across their organizations.
+Snowflake's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 151% in Q1.
+That means even if they didn't win any new customers, Snowflake would have grown its revenue 51% year on year.
+Despite it going down over the last year that is still an absolutely exceptional retention rate, meaning Snowflake's software is extremely successful with their customers who are rapidly expanding the use of it across their organizations.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Snowflake's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 65.7% in Q3.
+Snowflake's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 66.4% in Q1.

-That means that for every $1 in revenue the company had $0.65 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and we would like to see it start improving.
+That means that for every $1 in revenue the company had $0.66 left to spend on developing new products, marketing & sales and the general administrative overhead.
+While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see the improvements continue.

-Sporting a market capitalization of $43.6 billion, more than $3.94 billion in cash and with positive free cash flow over the last twelve months, we're confident that Snowflake has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $56.9 billion, more than $3.95 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.

 Is Now The Time?

 When considering Snowflake, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-There are a number of reasons why we think Snowflake is a great business.
-While we would expect growth rates to moderate from here, its revenue growth has been exceptional, over the last two years.
-And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product, and its bountiful generation of free cash flow empowers it to invest in growth initiatives.
+We think Snowflake is a solid business.
+We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last two years.
+And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product, and its strong free cash flow generation gives it re-investment options.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.